Session Details

 And yet, software development projects face different challenges and have different needs than instructional design projects.
 A strict implementation of Agile methods may not apply to your L&D work, and you'll need to thread that needle as you implement this on your team.

-In this daylong workshop, we’ll take a change management approach to what it actually takes to implement the LLAMA® approach to Agile in learning teams.
-We’ll start with identifying a business case for change and getting buy-in from leaders, from stakeholders and from your team.
-We’ll then look at how to prepare the team’s skill sets and roles, before turning to the processes and tools that you’ll need for a successful rollout.
-Of course, along the way, you’ll see how to take an Agile approach to your Agile implementation, picking a first team and a first project for your new process.
-And … we’ll help you prepare yourself as a leader for taking on this challenge.
+In this daylong workshop, we'll take a design thinking approach to what it actually takes to launch a project using the LLAMA® approach to Agile in learning teams.
+We'll start with identifying a business case for change and getting buy-in from leaders, from stakeholders and from your team.
+We'll then look at how to define your project's scope and your Primary Learner Persona, before turning to the processes and tools that you'll need for a successful kickoff.
+Of course, along the way, you'll see how to take an Agile approach to your project launch, setting the stage for "zero surprises" from day one.
+And … we'll help you prepare yourself as a leader for taking on this challenge.

 By the end of the day, you will be able to: